pantheon-systems/example-drops-8-composer/README.md

 ### Create a New Project Quickstart

-A single Terminus command to set up the needed GitHub, Pantheon and Circle CI projects is [under development in a Build Tools Plugin pull request](https://github.com/pantheon-systems/terminus-build-tools-plugin/pull/3).
-See the [updated README](https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/74a922665fd8034019782805bb58a7ecaf2c8cd6/README.md) for more information.
+An experimental feature in the [Terminus Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin/) can be used to automatically set up the needed GitHub, Pantheon and Circle CI projects.
+Follow the instructions in that project for the easiest setup experience.

 You may also follow the instructions below to do the setup that the tool does automatically.